OfficeDev/office-js-docs-pr/docs/develop/add-ins-with-angular2.md

 ---
 title: Develop Office Add-ins with Angular
-description: 'Use Angular to create an Office Add-in as a single page application.' ms.date: 07/08/2021 ms.localizationpriority: medium
+description: Use Angular to create an Office Add-in as a single page application. ms.date: 07/08/2021 ms.localizationpriority: medium
 ---